IAM Automation: How App Access Works With Identity Providers

 How Siit Extends Your Identity Provider

-- Pulls employee data from your HRIS
+- Pulls employee context from your HRIS, including role, department, and manager

-- Checks budget approval with Finance
+- Checks license budget with Finance when required

-- Provisions access through your IDP
+- Triggers provisioning through your IDP

 Extend Your IDP Into Full App Access Automation

-Siit adds the orchestration layer that turns manual access workflows into automated provisioning.
-Your IDP remains the identity foundation while Siit automates everything between the access request and the provisioning action.Â
+Siit adds the AI service desk that turns those manual access workflows into agent-executed flows.
+Your IDP remains the identity foundation.
+Siit runs everything between the access request and the provisioning action, then logs it for the auditor.

 FAQ